And why in fact are we being endangered every hour?

 I face death every day!
 That is as certain, brothers, as it is that I am proud of you in Christ Jesus our Lord.

 Why risk our lives if there is no resurrection?
 There is no point if all of this Christian doctrine is not for real.
 It is clear that Paul’s thought process has returned to the idea of our faith being useless if Christ has not been raised.
 He has taken some time out on the side thought he had related to Adam and Christ and the order of the resurrection in the future and then the thoughts on “all things being under his authority”.
 Then he returns to the pointlessness of our faith if Christ has not been raised.
 After his comment about ‘baptism for the dead’ he adds the comment “And why in fact are we being endangered every hour?” inferring there is a link between the thoughts.
-This leads a number of commentators to conclude Paul’s intention in making the comment about baptism for the dead links to option #4 in yesterday’s gem.
+This leads a number of commentators to conclude Paul’s intention in making the comment about baptism for the dead links to option #4 in the previous gem.

 (4) BEING BAPTISED WITH FIRE/OVERWHELMED BY TRIALS: Others think that the word baptized is used here as it is in the sense of being overwhelmed with calamities, trials, and sufferings; and as meaning that the apostles and others were subjected to great trials on account of the dead (the martyrs) that is, in the hope of the resurrection; or with the expectation that the dead would rise.
 The general argument appears to flow across these verses.